barryclark/bashstrap/README.md

 5. Lighter blue for the directory highlighting: *iTerm Preferences > Profiles > Default > Colors > click Blue and make it lighter*
 6. Make default window size bigger: *iTerm Preferences > Profiles > Default > Window > Setting for New Windows > I like Columns: 80, Rows 28*

-### For more on configuring Bashstrap, see my blog post [Creating Bashstrap](http://barryclark.co/creating-bashstrap).
+### For more on configuring Bashstrap, see my blog post: [Creating Bashstrap](http://barryclark.co/creating-bashstrap)

-Includes information on